-Parents who don’t meet these credit requirements should still apply for Parent PLUS loans — getting denied can actually help your college student.
+Parents who don’t meet these credit requirements should still apply for parent PLUS loans, as getting denied may actually help your college student.
 Federal student loan limits are set higher for undergraduate students whose parents are denied PLUS loans, so your child could access more federal student loans.

-Additionally, the process to complete a Parent PLUS loan application varies from school to school, according to a guide from the Federal Student Aid Office.
-Ask the financial aid office how the college handles and processes Parent PLUS loan applications.
+Additionally, the process to complete a parent PLUS loan application varies from school to school, according to Federal Student Aid.
+Ask the financial aid office how the college handles and processes parent PLUS loan applications.

 So, how much should you borrow?

-It’s best to go for the least amount possible through Parent PLUS loans while still covering your child’s college costs.
+It’s best to go for the least amount possible through parent PLUS loans while still covering your child’s college costs.
 Calculate your child’s education costs, from tuition to room and board.
-At the same time, project your monthly Parent PLUS loan payments to ensure that, at the amount you’ll need to borrow, you will be able to keep up.
+At the same time, project your monthly parent PLUS loan payments to ensure that you will be able to keep up with the amount you’ll need to borrow.